payu-india/CMS-Chatbot/docs/Collect Payments/ecommerce-platform-plugins/shopify/faqs-shopify.md

 #### Will PayU’s Shopify plug-in and APIs support global merchants who want to process payments from Indian customers?

 Yes.
 The plug-in and additional APIs support transaction processing for global merchants selling to customers in India.
 Merchants must provide invoice details as part of the integration.
-Settlement and reconciliation remain available through the PayU dashboard, reports, or APIs.
+Settlement and reconciliation remain available through the PayU Dashboard, reports, or APIs.

 #### How do multi-currency payments work?
 Do merchants need to send amounts in INR after converting from another currency?